310mc/https-310mc.github.io-tl/source/_posts/comet_show/minitalk/midori_1.md

 {% endbubble %}

 {% bubble Midori sighfrown %}
-I didn't think I needed it at first, 'cause I don't want too many people knowing what's been going on with us, and I barely have anyone I can talk to when it comes to unit problems…
+I didn't think I needed it at first, because I don't want too many people knowing what's been going on with us, and I barely have anyone I can talk to when it comes to unit problems…
 {% endbubble %}

 <div class="minitalk" character="Anzu">